 During this time, the Morehead family, which grew to include eight children, continued to live in the six room farmhouse that was Blandwood.
 Upon the end of his service as Governor, Morehead felt that he could illustrate the new progressive nature of the state by commissioning a dramatic addition to his home.
 He chose an architect he was familiar with, Alexander Jackson Davis, co-designer of the NC State Capital.
 Governor Morehead was the first governor to serve in the new Capital building.

 Governor Morehead commissioned architect A. J. Davis to design a substantial addition to Blandwood in 1844.
 When this addition was completed in 1846, it was among the earliest examples of the Italianate style in the nation.
 As earlier examples have been destroyed, Blandwood has been preserved as the oldest surviving example in the United States.
 The Davis addition more than doubled the square footage of the old house, and expanded two dependencies to include an office, library, and a kitchen.

 Governor and Mrs. Morehead would live at Blandwood until their respective deaths in 1866 and 1868.
-Their youngest son, Eugene Morehead, was unmarried and living at home, and it was he who inherited Blandwood.
+Their youngest son, Eugene Morehead, was unmarried and living at home, and he inherited Blandwood.
 After living at Blandwood for a few years, during which he built a windmill on the property, Eugene married Lucy Lathrop and they moved to her hometown, Savannah, Georgia.

 Preservation Greensboro Incorporated Saves and Restores Blandwood

-Blandwood is now owned, operated and maintained by the private non-profit Preservation Greensboro Incorporated.
+Blandwood is owned, operated and maintained by the private non-profit Preservation Greensboro Incorporated.